GeWu-Lab/Stepping-Stones/README.md

 cd avs
 sh test.sh
 ~~~
 For AVSS subtask, you should put predicted masks without semantic from trained AVSS model in the following format firstly, and modify the ''mask_path'' in config.py.
-Or you can download results used in our paper in this [link](https://drive.google.com/file/d/1Y0oSJMdudWfYvTuR4z3nhUrBni57uqXt/view?usp=drive_link).
+Or you can download results used by us in this [link](https://drive.google.com/file/d/1sHvltXub5Ql_ZsVelE1Zt9TpLeb4i3hq/view?usp=drive_link).

 ```
 |--masks